-Here at Barrow Hill Veterinary Hospital we can now offer Laser Therapy.
+Here at Barrow Hill Veterinary Centre we can now offer Laser Therapy.
 Laser therapy is a non-invasive treatment using specific wavelengths of light to create therapeutic effects which include pain reduction, increased circulation and decreased swelling.

 The laser energy increases circulation, draws water, oxygen and nutrients to the damaged area which creates an optimal healing environment hopefully leading to restored function and pain relief.